Thomas Hodges (artist): Life

 Hodges was born in the South London suburb of Woolwich.
 His father was an amateur photographer and he developed an early interest in photography.
 Hodges has travelled throughout Europe, spending many years living in France and moving to Italy in 2007, where he currently resides.
 He has also lived throughout East and Southeast Asia, residing in Malaysia, Hong Kong and China.

+Legal Action

+In 2014, the popular Taiwanese online news outlet, Apple Daily (now NextApple), reported on a court case involving Hodges and his wife, who faced allegations of selling nude photos of a woman without her consent.
+They assert that the Taiwan Shilin District Court ruled in favour of the woman, mandating Hodges and his wife to pay NT$200,000 in damages and remove all the photos of the woman from public access and cease sales of said photographs.

+Subsequent to the court's verdict, Hodges was quoted by Apple Daily as stating, "I'm not a Taiwanese citizen, and I don't care about Taiwan's **** law."
+It remains unclear whether they complied with the court's directive, as Apple Daily reported that Hodges continued exhibiting and expressing willingness to sell the photos to them even after the court's ruling.
+Numerous other news outlets also reported on the case at the time.

 Career

-Hodges worked in the investment banking industry in development finance for sustainable and socially responsible projects.
-In 1984, he started working as a part-time photographer, shooting back-stage during major fashion shows.
-From 1995 to 2000, while residing in Malaysia, he stopped photography completely.
-He resigned from the investment banking business in 2000 and decided to pursue a full-time career as an artist, working primarily with photography.
+Hodges is a photographer.
 Hodges is a member of the UK based Association of Erotic Artists.

 Hodges has seen his art work displayed in public spaces in Berlin on a pillar in conjunction with the arts company Art Below.